ozakary/data-Xe_at_CC3_at_TBA/README.md

 - 📁 Portfolio: [GitHub Portfolio](https://ozakary.github.io/)
 ---

-This is the Supporting Code for the manuscript “Equivariant Neural Networks Reveal How Host–Guest Interactions Shape <sup>129</sup>Xe NMR in Porous Liquids”.
-[DOI: TBA]
+This is the supporting code for the manuscript “Equivariant Neural Networks Reveal How Host–Guest Interactions Shape <sup>129</sup>Xe NMR in Porous Liquids”.
+[DOI: To be announced]

 The repository contains the following sections: